Opportunities Industrialization Center (OIC) provides basic skills (i.e.: reading & math) assessment and career interest inventories.

 Career Decision-Making System (CDM)

-Fo'Real is an out-of-school program prepares youth 18-21 for the world of work.
+IMPACT is an out-of-school program that prepares youth 18-24 for the world of work.
 Skills learned are Basic Skills, Personal Qualities, Interpersonal/Communication, Customer Services, Computer Literacy, Financial and Job Seeking.
+Youth do a career pathway in Allied Health and Culinary.

-This 21st Century Community Learning Program designed for New Britain High School 10th graders reinforces the importance of graduating from high school with career competencies.
+This 21st Century Community Learning Program designed for New Britain High School students reinforces the importance of graduating from high school with career competencies.
 Youth earn a 1/2 credit towards graduation.

 Gun Resistance Education and Training

-This enhancement program addresses Youth Violence Pre-Vention initiatives for all OIC program.
+This enhancement program addresses Youth Violence Prevention initiatives for all OIC programs

 This program prepares in-school youth ages 14-19 for the world of work by providing a tier system.
 Youth are able to gain the necessary work skills so they can become successful students and outstanding employees.